OuluLinux/QuantumMinigolf/README.md

-# PhotonCtrl
+# Quantum-Minigolf

-This repository includes some programs derived from Quantum-Minigolf game in U++ framework.
+This repository includes the Quantum-Minigolf game ported to the U++ framework.

 Here is some screenshots from ported [Quantum-Minigolf](http://quantumminigolf.sourceforge.net/)